swimlane/qswag/README.md

 Before running tests locally you must set an an environment variable called `Newtonsoft` that contains the your Newtonsoft JSONSchema key.
 Tests will not execute successfully without this key.

 ## Build Job Details
+Before merging to master the semver version attrbutes (major, minor, or patch) must be updated to reflect the type of change made.
+The publish to NuGet upon merging to master will fail if the version is not updated.

 ### Stages
 [Dotnet Restore] - Restore 3rd party NuGet packages for all projects